Pre-training Vision Transformers with Formula-driven Supervised Learning: Experiments

+\textbf{Scaling ExFractalDB size and ViT size (Table~\ref{tab:comparison_imagenet1k_with_scaling_dataset_and_model}).} We further evaluated the ExFractalDB-21k pre-training that recorded the highest fine-tuning accuracy in Table~\ref{tab:comparison_imagenet1k}, in terms of both pre-training dataset and model scaling.
+Table~\ref{tab:comparison_imagenet1k_with_scaling_dataset_and_model} shows that scaling the pre-training dataset without changing the settings including model size and learning rate, does not improve accuracy (from ExFractalDB-21k to ExFractalDB-50k/100k in ViT-Base).
+This is also known for pre-training with real image datasets~\cite{DosovitskiyICLR2021}.
+The accuracy of fine-tuning is improved when ExFractalDB is scaled from 21k to 50k with not ViT-Base but ViT-Large.
+The smaller accuracy of ViT-Large compared to ViT-Base is likely due to a need to adjust the hyperparameters such as learning rate and batch size.

+\textbf{ImageNet-1k fine-tuning with high resolution input (Table~\ref{tab:comparison_imagenet1k_with_high_resolution}).} Table~\ref{tab:comparison_imagenet1k_with_high_resolution} shows that the comparison of ImageNet-1k fine-tuned with different resolutions.
+The experimental setting followed that in the original ViT paper~\cite{DosovitskiyICLR2021}.
+Here, we fairly compare the pre-training on ImageNet-21k and JFT-300M by the method of Dosovitskiy \textit{et al.} In this result, with a resolution of $384^{2}$ pixels at fine-tuning, the model pre-trained on ExFractalDB-21k (83.8) is a close match to the reported performance of JFT-300M (84.1)~\cite{DosovitskiyICLR2021}.
+Similarly, pre-training on RCDB-21k (83.5) also improves accuracy by up-scaling resolution during fine-tuning.
+Increasing the resolution of images input to the model during fine-tuning enhanced the accuracy.

-\textbf{COCO detection/instance segmentation (Table~\ref{tab:comparison_detection_segmentation}).} We additionally validate detection and instance segmentation using the COCO~\cite{LinECCV2014_coco}.
-We use a Swin Transformer~\cite{LiuICCV2021_Swin} backbone, a Mask R-CNN~\cite{HeICCV2017_mask} head, and pre-training for 60 epochs.
-Our pre-trained model achieved scores similar to those for the model pre-trained with ImageNet-1k.
+\textbf{COCO detection/instance segmentation (Table~\ref{tab:comparison_detection_segmentation}).} We additionally validated FDSL on detection and instance segmentation tasks using the COCO dataset~\cite{LinECCV2014_coco}.
+We used a Swin Transformer Base~\cite{LiuICCV2021_Swin} backbone, a Mask R-CNN~\cite{HeICCV2017_mask} head, and fine-tuning for 36 and 60 epochs.
+Our pre-trained model achieved higher scores at all settings in Table~\ref{tab:comparison_detection_segmentation}.
+The models fine-tuned for 60 epochs yielded similar average precision (AP) to the ones fine-tuned for 36 epochs.
+This suggests that the FDSL pre-training takes longer than the SL and real-image pre-training.
+Moreover, although our best pre-trained model (ExFractalDB-21k) did not reach the AP with the ImageNet-21k pre-trained model, the AP was similar to that of the ImageNet-1k pre-trained model.
+It is not enough to adapt the transfer to object detection and instance segmentation with only hypotheses 1 and 2.
+We should prepare a more suitable pre-training task for object detection and instance segmentation.

-\textbf{FDSL versus SSL/SL (Table~\ref{tab:comparison}).} For the following comparisons, we extend the datasets used for fine-tuning.
-In addition to C10/100, Cars, and Flowers, we include ImageNet-100 (IN100)~\cite{KataokaACCV2020}, Places30 (P30)~\cite{KataokaACCV2020}, and Pascal VOC 2012 (VOC12)~\cite{EveringhamIJCV2015_voc}.
-We compare RCDB and FractalDB with DINO on ImageNet-1k and PASS~\cite{AsanoNeurIPS2021_pass}, and human annotations on Places-365 and ImageNet-1k in Table~\ref{tab:comparison}.
+\textbf{FDSL versus SSL/SL (Table~\ref{tab:comparison}).} For the following comparisons, we extended the datasets used for fine-tuning.
+In addition to C10/100, Cars, and Flowers, we included ImageNet-100 (IN100)~\cite{KataokaACCV2020}, Places30 (P30)~\cite{KataokaACCV2020}, and Pascal VOC 2012 (VOC12)~\cite{EveringhamIJCV2015_voc}.
+We compared RCDB and FractalDB with DINO on ImageNet-1k and PASS~\cite{AsanoNeurIPS2021_pass}, and human annotations on Places-365 and ImageNet-1k in Table~\ref{tab:comparison}.